laravel/docs/eloquent-resources.md

         ];
     }

-<a name="adding-meta-data"></a>
+<a name="adding-metadata"></a>
-### Adding Meta Data
+### Adding Metadata

-Some JSON API standards require the addition of meta data to your resource and resource collections responses.
-This often includes things like `links` to the resource or related resources, or meta data about the resource itself.
-If you need to return additional meta data about a resource, include it in your `toArray` method.
+Some JSON API standards require the addition of metadata to your resource and resource collections responses.
+This often includes things like `links` to the resource or related resources, or metadata about the resource itself.
+If you need to return additional metadata about a resource, include it in your `toArray` method.
 For example, you might include `link` information when transforming a resource collection:

     /**
      * Transform the resource into an array.